·

 Robustness tests

-Subsample stability testing (dropping 60% of data at random and measuring win rate variance), roll boundary contamination check, same-bar tie-break impact measurement, regime-conditional analysis across 5 volatility environments, market direction neutrality test across trending and flat markets.
+Subsample stability testing (dropping 60% of data at random and measuring WR variance), roll boundary contamination check, same-bar tie-break impact measurement, regime-conditional analysis across 5 volatility environments, market direction neutrality test across trending and flat markets.

 Statistical integrity checks